 Throughout the year, the Institute plays host to innovators and icons of journalism in a series of guest lectures designed to acquaint its students with some of the leading reporters and editors in the field, as well as with issues dominating the news.
 There is not a magazine or newspaper published in the city whose editors and reporters have not visited us, whether in Institute-wide events or classroom appearances.
 In intimate talks, household names such as Gay Talese, Sebastian Junger, Lillian Ross, Garrison Keillor, Adrian Nicole Leblanc, and Tavis Smiley have shared their wisdom with our students.
-Some of the most exciting names in journalism teach as Distinguished Writers in Residence, among them Pete Hamill, James McBride, Lawrence Weschler, Paul Berman, and Ted Conover.
+Some of the most exciting names in journalism teach as Distinguished Writers in Residence, among them Pete Hamill, James McBride, and Farai Chideya.

 The Institute also honors top students with awards at its annual post-graduation ceremony.